sirisian/ecmascript-types/README.md

 ## switch

-The variable used in a switch statement must be integral.
-Specifically int8/16/32/64, uint8/16/32/64, and Number.
+The variable when typed in a switch statement must be integral or a string type.
+Specifically int8/16/32/64, uint8/16/32/64, number, and string.
 Most languages do not allow floating point case statements unless they also support ranges.
-This could be considered later.
+(This could be considered later with causing backwards compatability issues).

-Enumerations can be used dependent on if their type is integral.
+Enumerations can be used dependent on if their type is integral or string.
 ```js
 let foo:uint32 = 10;
 switch (foo)